ObjectDB Database Search

 jakarta.persistence.PersistenceConfiguration.CACHE_MODE Jakarta Persistence (JPA) Field in jakarta.persistence.PersistenceConfiguration CACHE _MODE String specifying a SharedCacheMode .
 Defined for use with Persistence.createEntityManagerFactory .
 Clients of this PersistenceConfiguration class should use PersistenceConfiguration.sharedCacheMode .
 Since: Jakarta Persistence (JPA) 1.0 | |

-Database Management Settings engine settings: The cache attribute is a hint that specifies the amount of memory that is used for caching pages of the database file.
-The max-threads attribute specifies the maximum number ... of the two cache mechanisms that ObjectDB manages for queries: The results attribute specifies the size | |
+Database Management Settings miscellaneous database engine settings: The cache attribute provides a hint for the amount of memory to use for caching database file pages.
+The max-threads attribute specifies the maximum number ... for the two query cache mechanisms that ObjectDB manages: The results attribute specifies the size | |

 Soft Reference Object Cache Recommendation to have my persistent objects be cached until the Java Virtual Machine (JVM) does a full Garbage Collection (GC ... cache .
 I disable the L2 cache and use 1 MB for the ObjectDB Datastore page file cache ... , and a soft reference when the byte[] only needs to be read and sits in the cache until more heap RAM | |